Sanyam-G/Sanyam-G/README.md

 ## My Work

 - [**SPlanner**](https://github.com/Sanyam-G/SPlanner): A Student Planner Mobile Application designed to streamline task management and academic scheduling.
-Built with Flutter and Dart.
+Built with Flutter, Dart, and Firebase.

 ## Get in Touch